 EPS is committed to excellence for all students.
-The discipline policy outlined within this handbook is not a means of punishment; rather it is a set of consequences to improve student behavior.
+The discipline policy outlined within the Student Code of Conduction section of this Handbook is not a means of punishment; rather it is a set of consequences to improve student behavior.

 The contents of the Student Code of Conduct section are presented in alphabetical order.
 Disciplinary consequences are assigned to each infraction.
 The most serious "Level III infractions," which include Assault/Physical Acts of Violence, Unauthorized Substances, Terroristic Threats/Terroristic Acts and Weapons will result in immediate removal from the regular classroom, pending placement in an Alternative Education Program, or discipline up to and including expulsion from Erie's Public Schools by the Board of Directors.
 Other infractions will be dealt with as the severity dictates.